Suspended San Francisco police officer accused of robbing bank

 Daugherty was also one of nine current and former San Francisco officers accused in administrative disciplinary charges in 2015 for allegedly sending racist, anti-Semitic, homophobic and sexist text messages sent in 2011 and 2012, NBC Bay Area reports.

 The messages came to light during the federal prosecution of former Sgt.
-Ian Furminger who was convicted in 2014 for allegedly stealing money and property from drug suspects.
+Ian Furminger, who was convicted in 2014 on charges of conspiracy to commit theft, conspiracy to violate civil rights and wire fraud in a case involving stealing money and property from drug suspects.
 Furminger was sentenced to 41 months in prison a year later.

 Daugherty and his colleagues tried to appeal the charges against them, but the California Supreme Court denied it in September.

-Note: CORRECTION (Dec.
-20, 9:06 p.m.
-ET): An earlier version of this article misstated one of the charges on which former Sgt.
-Ian Furminger was convicted.
-He was convicted of conspiracy to commit theft, not theft.